Echoic memory

-Echoic memory is the sensory memory that registers specific to auditory information (sounds).
-Once an auditory stimulus is heard, it is stored in memory so that it can be processed and understood.
+Echoic memory is a type of sensory memory that briefly stores sounds (auditory information or stimulus), allowing them to be digested and comprehended.
 Unlike most visual memory, where a person can choose how long to view the stimulus and can reassess it repeatedly, auditory stimuli are usually transient and cannot be reassessed.
 Since echoic memories are heard once, they are stored for slightly longer periods of time than iconic memories (visual memories).
 Auditory stimuli are received by the ear one at a time before they can be processed and understood.

-It can be said that the echoic memory is conceptually like a "holding tank", where a sound is unprocessed (or held back) until the following sound is heard, and only then can it be made meaningful.
-This particular sensory store is capable of storing large amounts of auditory information that is only retained for a short period of time (3–4 seconds).
+Echoic memory has been described as a momentary "holding tank", where a sound is unprocessed (or held back) until the following sound is heard, and only then can it be interpreted in a meaningful way.
+This sensory store is capable of storing large amounts of auditory information that is only retained for a short period of time, typically 3 to 4 seconds.
 This echoic sound resonates in the mind and is replayed for this brief amount of time shortly after being heard.

-Echoic memory encodes only moderately primitive aspects of the stimuli, for example pitch, which specifies localization to the non-association brain regions.
+Echoic memory encodes basic features of sound, such as spatial location or pitch.
+It does not store complex semantic information.

 Overview

-Shortly after George Sperling's partial report studies of the visual sensory memory store, researchers began investigating its counterpart in the auditory domain.
+Shortly after George Sperling's partial report studies of the visual memories and how they are stored, researchers began investigating its auditory counterpart.
 The term echoic memory was coined in 1967 by Ulric Neisser to describe this brief representation of acoustic information.
-It was initially studied using similar partial report paradigms to those utilized by Sperling; however, modern neuropsychological techniques have enabled the development of estimations of the capacity, duration, and location of the echoic memory store.
+It was initially studied using an approach similar to that of Sperling's research.
+But modern neuropsychological techniques have given us the ability to estimate the capacity, duration, and location of echoic memory storage.

 Using Sperling's model as an analogue, researchers continue to apply his work to the auditory sensory store using partial and whole report experiments.
-They found that the echoic memory can store memories for up to 4 seconds.
-However, different durations have been proposed involving how long the echoic memory stores the information once it is heard.
+Studies have found that the echoic memory can store memories for up to 4 seconds.
+But researchers have proposed differing estimates of the duration of echoic memory storage.
 However, different durations have been proposed for the existing echo once the hearing signal has been presented.
 Guttman and Julesz suggested that it may last approximately one second or less, while Eriksen and Johnson suggested that it can take up to 10 seconds.